 To access Google Sheets, you will first need to create a Gmail account.
 Don’t forget to notify your employees when you make changes to their shifts.
 Google Sheets does not send notifications.

-Google Sheets works well for teams with several managers.
+Best suited for: Google Sheets works well for teams with several managers.

 3. Excel and Facebook